 You have had a neck injury or trauma to the neck or shoulders, such as a diving accident or fall.

 You lose bladder or bowel control.

 How do doctors diagnose the cause of a stiff neck?

 To diagnose the cause of neck stiffness, your doctor will take a medical history, perform an exam, and possibly order testing.
 As part of the medical history, your doctor may ask several questions about your neck stiffness including:

 In what part of the neck do you feel stiffness?

-When did the symptoms start?
+When did the stiffness start?

 Have you experienced any recent trauma or injury, such as a sports injury or motor vehicle accident?